arcus/education_fellows/reproducibility.md

 <div style = "margin-left: 40px; text-indent: -40px; font-size:0.8em;">

 Henrich, Joseph, et al. "Most people are not WEIRD: to understand human psychology, behavioural scientists must stop doing most of their experiments on Westerners." *Nature*, vol. 466, no. 7302, 2010, p.
-29. *Gale In Context: Science*, https://link.gale.com/apps/doc/A230766048/SCIC?u=upenn_main&sid=summon&xid=b438bdf6.
+29. *Gale In Context: Science*, <a href = "https://link.gale.com/apps/doc/A230766048/SCIC?u=upenn_main&sid=summon&xid=b438bdf6" target = "blank">https://link.gale.com/apps/doc/A230766048/SCIC?u=upenn_main&sid=summon&xid=b438bdf6</a>.

 </div>

 </div>

 Until recently, many biomedical studies were conducted on disproportionately male populations and ignored disease presentation, physiology, and pharmacodynamics in women and girls (or even female lab animals).
-In 1993, the [NIH Revitalization Act](https://www.ncbi.nlm.nih.gov/books/NBK236531/) began requiring NIH-funded clinical research to include women as subjects.
+In 1993, the <a href = "https://www.ncbi.nlm.nih.gov/books/NBK236531/" target = "blank">NIH Revitalization Act</a> began requiring NIH-funded clinical research to include women as subjects.

 This mandate did not require the same inclusivity in bench research, but NIH encouraged adoption of sex-balanced research outside of human subjects.
-Two decades after the 1993 legislation, Janine Clayton and Francis Collins wrote a [pointed call to action in *Nature*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5101948/), indicating that bench researchers had not willingly followed best practices and that NIH apparently needed to require the use of female animals and cells:
+Two decades after the 1993 legislation, Janine Clayton and Francis Collins wrote a <a href = "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5101948/" target = "blank">pointed call to action in *Nature*</a>, indicating that bench researchers had not willingly followed best practices and that NIH apparently needed to require the use of female animals and cells:

 > There has not been a corresponding revolution in experimental design and analyses in cell and animal research — despite multiple calls to action.
 Publications often continue to neglect sex-based considerations and analyses in preclinical studies.
 Reviewers, for the most part, are not attuned to this failure.
 The over-reliance on male animals and cells in preclinical research obscures key sex differences that could guide clinical studies.
 And it might be harmful: women experience higher rates of adverse drug reactions than men do.
 Furthermore, inadequate inclusion of female cells and animals in experiments and inadequate analysis of data by sex may well contribute to the troubling rise of irreproducibility in preclinical biomedical research, which the NIH is now actively working to address.

 In early 2016, a policy requiring the consideration of sex as a biological variable (SABV) went into effect, and applications for NIH funding were required to comply with best practices related to sex-inclusive experimental design.
-Progress in NIH's SABV efforts were [recently reported in a 2020 article](https://pubmed.ncbi.nlm.nih.gov/31971851/).
+Progress in NIH's SABV efforts were <a href = "https://pubmed.ncbi.nlm.nih.gov/31971851/" target = "blank">recently reported in a 2020 article</a>.

 <div class = "hint">

-Listen to Janine Clayton speak about scientific rigor and female animal inclusion (5 minute listen): https://www.wbur.org/hereandnow/2014/05/20/nih-female-animals.
+Listen to Janine Clayton speak about scientific rigor and female animal inclusion (5 minute listen): <a href = "https://www.wbur.org/hereandnow/2014/05/20/nih-female-animals" target = "blank">https://www.wbur.org/hereandnow/2014/05/20/nih-female-animals<a/>.

 </div>

 Human bias doesn't just lead to potentially misleading studies, but to potentially misleading research tools as well.
 For example, in wearable sensor and computer vision development, engineers using skewed samples failed to realize that the optical sensors and computer vision algorithms they created may perform less well on dark skin.
-See, for example, https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/ and https://www.nytimes.com/2018/06/21/opinion/facial-analysis-technology-bias.html.
+See, for example, <a href = "https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/" target = "blank">https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/</a> and <a href = "https://www.nytimes.com/2018/06/21/opinion/facial-analysis-technology-bias.html" target = "blank">https://www.nytimes.com/2018/06/21/opinion/facial-analysis-technology-bias.html</a>.

 The challenge of generalizability is closely linked to reproducibility.
 For example, a study that demonstrates the effectiveness of exercise to improve functioning in depressed suburban teenagers may not generalize to city-dwelling adults.
 In order to gain broader generalizability, this promising experiment on a limited population should be reproduced in a broader or different population.
 If the original study is difficult to reproduce, however, such broader application may prove impossible.